The Great Barrier Reef is under threat.

 Rainforest Rescue has been protecting and restoring rainforests in Australia and internationally since 1998.
 They do this by protecting the biodiversity of high conservation value rainforest, and by re-establishing rainforest through planting, maintenance and restorative conservation programs.

-Tangaroa Blue Foundation is an Australian-wide not-for-profit organisation dedicated to the removal and prevention of marine debris, one of the major environmental issues worldwide.
+Tangaroa Blue Foundation is an Australia-wide organisation dedicated to the removal and prevention of marine debris, one of the major environmental issues worldwide.

 Reek Keepers supports Tangaroa Blue in conducting beach clean ups on the national park areas of Orpheus Island and surrounding islands.
-In April 2018, 13 volunteers removed one ton of marine debris from one beach on the island.
-They prioritise recycling the debris as much as possible, whilst also identifying the sources of the items to understand their origins.
+Tangaroa Blue volunteers regularly remove tonnes of marine debris from beaches during clean-ups, showing the scale of our plastic pollution problem.
+They prioritise up-cycling the debris as much as possible, whilst also identifying the sources of the items to understand their origins and prevent plastic pollution from happening in the first place.

 World Wildlife Fund